eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-download-ide.md

 Need help getting the ARTIK IDE to run?
 Please check the oodles of Eclipse Che installation and usage docs.
 # Prerequisities
 The ARTIK IDE has the same prerequisites as Eclipse Che.
-The [prerequisites](../../docs/usage/) page in our docs itemizes the list of dependencies and how they are used.
+The [pre-reqs]({{base}}{{site.links["setup-getting-started"]}}#pre-reqs) page in our docs itemizes the list of dependencies and how they are used.

 # Build Assembly from Source
-You will need Maven, Java, and Git to build the ARTIK IDE from source.
-[Our GitHub repository has build and contribution instructions](https://github.com/codenvy/artik-ide).
+You will need Maven, Java, and Git topre-reqsDE from source.

 # Older Releases